scottyschup/ruby-curriculum/w2d2/inheritance.md

 ## Calling a super method

 When overriding a method, it is common to call the original implementation.
-We can call the superclass' implementation of any method using the special `super` keyword.
+We can call the superclass's implementation of any method using the special `super` keyword.
 There are two major ways in which `super` is called.
-If super is called without any arguments, the arguments passed to the method will be implicitly passed on to the parent class' implementation.
+If super is called without any arguments, the arguments passed to the method will be implicitly passed on to the parent class's implementation.

 ```ruby
 class Animal